bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 ## Step 2: Create a Site

-Next, create a site for the channel by sending a request to the `/channels/id/site` endpoint:
+Next, create a site for the channel by sending a request to the `/channels/id/site` endpoint.

 **`POST`** `https://api.bigcommerce.com/stores/{{store_hash}}/v3/channels/{{channel_id}}/site`